Are the novels standalones? Are there recurring characters?

 Is there a list?

-There is now… Albania, Australia, Austria, Belgium, Canada, China, Croatia, Czech Republic, Denmark, Egypt, England, Estonia, Fiji, Finland, France, French Polynesia, Germany, Greece, Holland, Hungary, Indonesia, India, Italy, Ireland, Kosovo, Liechtenstein, Luxemburg, Malta, Mexico, Monaco, Montenegro, New Caledonia, New Zealand, North Macedonia, Maldives, Norway, Poland, Portugal, Qatar, Romania, San Marino, Scotland, Serbia, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Taiwan, Thailand, Tunisia, Turkey, UAE, USA, Vatican City, Vietnam, and Wales.
+There is now… Albania, Andorra, Antigua, Australia, Austria, Barbados, Belgium, Bulgaria, Canada, China, Croatia, Cyprus, Czech Republic, Denmark, Egypt, England, Estonia, Fiji, Finland, France, French Polynesia, Germany, Greece, Grenada, Holland, Hungary, Indonesia, India, Italy, Ireland, Jamaica, Kosovo, Liechtenstein, Luxemburg, Malta, Mexico, Monaco, Montenegro, New Caledonia, New Zealand, North Macedonia, Maldives, Norway, Poland, Portugal, Qatar, Romania, San Marino, Scotland, Serbia, Singapore, Slovakia, Slovenia, Spain, St Kitts, St Lucia, Sweden, Switzerland, Taiwan, Thailand, Tunisia, Turkey, UAE, USA, Vatican City, Vietnam, and Wales.

 How’s the arm?